mhennemeyer/speccify/README.markdown

 >..
 >Finished in 0.001820 seconds.
 >
->2 tests, 2 assertions, 0 failures, 0 errors, 0 skips
+>2 tests, 2 assertions, 0 failures, 0 errors

 ## Using Speccify with autotest